hkustenterprize/PowerResearch/Electronics/README.md

 # PowerResearch
-## Fundamental Research for under standing robot power use.
+## Fundamental Research for understanding robot power use.

 ### Current sensing for individual chassis motor